XayOn/dotfiles/Readme.rst

 awesomeness :sunglasses: of the configuration, with a lot less code by leveraging on that same tools.

+Arch :warning: It's been mostly tested on archlinux.
+Should work on any distro

 .. image:: ./docs/main.gif

 Global installation
 -------------------

+For this script to work, as a pre-requisite on any system, you'll require, at
+least:

+- git
+- curl
+- python
+- yay (on arch linux)

 If you want my complete configuration, you need to install: